eclecticiq/rundoc/README.md

 #### Secrets

-You can define required credentials or other secrets anywhere in the documentaion as a special code block tagged as `secret` or `secrets` at the beginning:
+You can define required credentials or other secrets anywhere in the documentation as a special code block tagged as `secret` or `secrets` at the beginning:

     ```secrets#production
     username=